MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/sales-price-resolution-sales.md

 ## Resolve sales rates on actual and estimate lines for expense

-In Project Operations, estimate lines for expense are used to denote the quote line and contract line details for expenses and the expense estimate lines on the project.
+Estimate context for Expense refers to

+- Quote line details for Expense
+- Contract line details for Expense
+- Expense estimate lines on a project.

+Actual context for Expense refers to

+- Entry and Correction journal lines for Expense
+- Journal lines created when a Expense entry is submitted
+- Invoice line details for Expense

 After a price list for sales is resolved, the system completes the following steps to default the unit sales price.